Measure estimation on a manifold explored by a diffusion process

 On this event, we have $\widehat{\mu}_{T,h}=\mu_{T,h}$ and we notice that for $0<h<h_c$,

 where $\mathrm{diam}(\cM)$ is the diameter of $\cM$.
 Of course, when $K$ is nonnegative, $p_{T,h}$ is also nonnegative, so that in that case, the event $E_{T,h}$ is satisfied for all $h>0$.

 To prove \Cref{prop:variance}, we will need several intermediate results related to the spectral decompositions of the operator $\Delta$, $\cA$, and their inverses.
-We first recall a useful result given by Peyre \cite[Corollary 2.3]{peyre2018comparison} (see also \cite[Section 5.5.2]{santambrogio2015} on the negative Sobolev norm), which links the Wasserstein distance to the inverse Laplace operator.
-Let us remind that the inverse operator $\Delta^{-1}$ is defined on $L^2_0(\dd x)=\BRA{f\in L^2(\dd x): \int_\cM f\dd x=0}$ (see Section~\ref{sec:green}).
+We first give a lemma that is a direct consequence from a result by Peyre \cite[Corollary 2.3]{peyre2018comparison} (see also \cite[Section 5.5.2]{santambrogio2015} on the negative Sobolev norm), which links the Wasserstein distance to the inverse Laplace operator. {A new proof of Peyre's result and of the lemma is given in Appendix~\ref{appendix:peyre estimate}.} Let us remind that the inverse operator $\Delta^{-1}$ is defined on $L^2_0(\dd x)=\BRA{f\in L^2(\dd x): \int_\cM f\dd x=0}$ (see Section~\ref{sec:green}).

 \begin{lemma} Let $f_1,f_2\in L^2(\dd x)$ be two probability density functions with respect to the volume measure $\dd x$, with $f_1$ lower bounded by some positive constant $f_{\min}>0$.
 Then, we have